 Loan boarding is the first operational touchpoint and the clearest indicator of whether a servicing operation scales or stalls.
 A paper-intensive intake process that takes 45 minutes per loan creates an immediate capacity ceiling — one that a 30% portfolio expansion will hit fast.

-• Automate data ingestion from closing documents into the servicing platform — the NSC intake model reduced a 45-minute paper process to approximately 1 minute through structured automation.
+• Automate data ingestion from closing documents into the servicing platform — structured automation has reduced a 45-minute paper process to approximately 1 minute per loan.

 • Standardize the data fields required at boarding so errors surface before the first payment cycle, not after.